 The Skullcandy Sesh Evo True Wireless are a bit better headphones for mixed usage than the Skullcandy Spoke True Wireless.
 The Sesh Evo are more comfortable and have better noise isolation.
 They also come with some EQ presets built-in.
 However, the Spoke's microphone has a better recording quality and they have a longer continuous battery life.

 The Skullcandy Sesh Evo True Wireless and Skullcandy Push Truly Wireless have different strengths.
 The Sesh Evo are better-built, block out more ambient noise, leak less audio, and have longer total battery life.
 The Push, meanwhile, last longer off of a single charge and have a microphone with better noise handling capability.

 The Skullcandy Sesh Evo True Wireless are better for mixed usage than the Apple AirPods 2 Truly Wireless 2019.
 The Skullcandy have an easier-to-use and more comprehensive control scheme, a more stable fit, more consistent audio delivery, and far better noise isolation capability.
-They also have longer continuous battery life.
+They also have longer continuous battery life and have a couple of EQ presets built-in.
 That said, the Apple earbuds provide a more open and spacious listening experience, are better-built, and more comfortable to wear.
-They have a case that yields a longer total battery life, with five additional charges to the Skullcandy's three.
+They have a case that yields a longer total battery life, with five additional charges compared to the Skullcandy's three.